mattrixk/es-toolkit/emulationstation/readme.md

 Everything within this "emulationstation" folder is meant to replace the ".emulationstaion" folder that comes with most Windows versions of ES.

 Just delete the contents of your ".emulationstation" folder and replace with the contents of this folder.
+(Github won't let me upload a folder with a "." at the front, so we have to do it this way.)

 > If you are squeemish, you can always backup the contents of the ".emulationstation" folder elsewhere before deleting it.